dennismwaniki67/delaini/README.md

 | Enter your message or comment   |  I would love to work with you     |     |
 | Press Submit|     |Pop up "Dennis , we have received your message.
 Thank you for reaching out to us.|

-## Known Bugs
-* The site is not responsive enough for some devices.
-* mail chimp API does not function properly.

 ## Contact Information